KudoAI/chatgpt.js/docs/README.md

 > **Note** _To use a starter template: [kudoai/chatgpt.js-chrome-starter](https://github.com/kudoai/chatgpt.js-chrome-starter)_

+Since Google does not allow remote code, importing chatgpt.js locally is required:

 1. Save https://raw.githubusercontent.com/kudoai/chatgpt.js/main/chatgpt.js to a subdirectory (`lib` in this example)

 2. Add ES6 export statement to end of `lib/chatgpt.js`